90dy/protoc-gen-hbs/README.md

 # protoc-gen-hbs

-🏃‍♀️ Easy and Fast Protobuf Generation with Handlebars and some Helpers
+🏃‍♀️ Easy and Fast Templating for Protobuf Generation with Handlebars and some Helpers

 ## Why ?